MukarramAliKazmi/Qalam-Clone/README.md

 # Qalam-Clone
-Qalam is a university management system, I have created this project as a part of my end semester project.
+Qalam is a university management system, I have created this project as a semester project for Database Systems.

 Setps for the beginners to use this project:
   1) Install nodejs and mysql.